 2. List Your “Must Haves” and “Can’t Live Withs”

 This is our favorite way to talk about living needs, and a great tool for determining compatibility with a housemate.
 Think about what is most important to you in your home and daily life.
 Those things that you absolutely need in your life are your Must Haves.
 It could be a spacious kitchen or a few hours of alone time.
 Then think about what would ruin your home and make it unliveable, like too many houseguests or a pet you’re allergic to.
 You’re Must Haves and Can’t Live Withs are those aspects of your living situation you can’t compromise.
-Make a list, or try our Must Have Worksheet, and use it to discuss compatibility with your potential housemate.
+Make a list, or try our Must Have Worksheet, (in the worksheets) and use it to discuss compatibility with your potential housemate.

 3. Try Our Free Daily Living Worksheet